The Influence of Lepton Portal on the WIMP-pFIMP framework: Dark Matter phenomenology

 The complex scalar WIMP $\chi$ interacts with the target nucleus through a Higgs-mediated process shown in Fig\,.~\ref{feyn:wimp-dd}, enabled by the Higgs portal interaction.
 In the WIMP-pFIMP scenario, we use the effective WIMP-nucleon cross-section, which is, $\rm \sigma_{\chi N}^{\rm eff}=(\Omega_{\chi}h^2/\Omega_{\rm DM}h^2)\sigma_{\chi \rm N}^{\rm SI}$ where $\sigma_{\chi N}^{\rm SI}$ is the spin-independent (SI) WIMP-nucleon scattering cross-section.

-In Fig\,.~\ref{fig:wimp-dd}, we illustrate the relic-allowed parameter space in the $m_{\chi}-\sigma^{\rm eff}_{\chi \rm N}$ plane, with the color bar representing the variation of the parameters as described above the color bar, while the remaining parameters are detailed in the figure's inset.
-In this plane, we also illustrate the LFV constraint, where the process $\mu^+ \to e^+\gamma$ provides the most stringent limit, and the black points violate this limit.
-Other LFV limits can be ignored as they are less stringent in comparison to this.
+In Fig\,.~\ref{fig:wimp-dd}, we illustrate the relic density allowed parameter space in the $m_{\chi}-\sigma^{\rm eff}_{\chi \rm N}$ plane, with the color bar representing the variation of the parameters as described above the color bar, while the remaining parameters are detailed in the figure's inset.
+All the points in the plotted parameter space are allowed by the LFV constraints from the processes $\mu^+ \to e^+ \gamma$, $\tau^+ \to e^+ \gamma$, and $\tau^+ \to \mu^+ \gamma$.